A Forager’s Guide to Horseweed (Erigeron Canadensis)

 When broken, the leaves of horseweed give off an aroma similar to carrots.

-How to cook with horseweed
+How to Cook with Horseweed?

 • Horseweed is typically used as a seasoning.
 Its herbaceous flavor can add depth to any meat dish.